raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, rare_

 This backpack has a central pouch and two side pouches, each of which is an extradimensional space.
-Each side pouch can hold up to 20 pounds of material, not exceeding a volume of 60L.
-The large central pouch can hold up to 240L or 80 pounds of material.
-The backpack always weighs 5 pounds, regardless of its contents.
+Each side pouch can hold up to 10kg of material, not exceeding a volume of 60L.
+The large central pouch can hold up to 240L or 40kg of material.
+The backpack always weighs 2.5kg, regardless of its contents.

 Placing an object in the haversack follows the normal rules for interacting with objects.
 Retrieving an item from the haversack requires you to use an action.
 When you reach into the haversack for a specific item, the item is always magically on top.